Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The Wisconsin business search can find several pieces of information about the business.
 Some of the highlights include:

-- Status: Organized means the entity is in good standing, and all reports and filing fees are up to date.
+• Status: Organized means the entity is in good standing, and all reports and filing fees are current.
 Other results include “Administratively Dissolved,” “Dissolved,” Delinquent,” and “Involuntarily Dissolved.”
 The names of these inactive results may be available to register.

 Wisconsin Business Name Search FAQs